Yelp reviews are some of the hardest online reviews to get from your customers. We look at why that is, and guide you on how to get more of them.

 - If the feedback is positive, ask the customer to write an online review.
 The key is to ask in a casual, no-pressure manner.
 Say something like "Glad you're happy!
 Don't feel shy about posting that on Yelp or Google!"
 If you can get a smile out of the customer, they're that much more likely to review you positively.

 6. Responding to your current reviews is also an effective tool for attracting new customers and encouraging the existing ones to leave reviews.
 In fact, 44.6% of customers are more likely to visit a business that responds to negative reviews.

 It's only natural to focus on Yelp - it's an important online review site.
 But it's not the review site behemoth it was a few years ago.
 In fact, Yelp is increasingly losing in marketshare to Google, Facebook, TripAdvisor, and industry-specific review sites.

 What's that mean for you?
 It means don't obsess over Yelp.
 Obsess over providing a great customer experience.
 Obsess over getting more positive online reviews in general.
 But let your customers choose the site that they're most comfortable reviewing you on, Yelp or otherwise.

 Getting reviews on Yelp, Google, Facebook, etc is definitely worthwhile, considering how much business is driven by online reviews.
 But it takes tons of time and continuous effort to keep those good reviews flowing.

 Using an automated system like ReputationStacker makes the process incredibly easy and simple.

-Just enter your customers' email addresses or phone numbers into the system, and ReputationStacker reaches out to them with a single survey question.
-Unhappy customers are directed back to you so you can address their complaints, while happy customers are directed to the review sites of your choosing to post a positive review.
+Just enter your customers' email addresses or phone numbers into the system, and ReputationStacker reaches out to them with a single survey question to get their feedback, and directs them to the review sites of your choosing to post a review.

 What If My Customers Don't Have a Yelp Account?